bodokaiser/node-walve/README.md

 **node-websocket-x** is a stream based implementation of the WebSocket protocol for node.js which tries to follow official node semantics.

-**STATUS**: Currently under hard developement.
-Many features are not implemented yet.
-Take a look at **node-websocket-parser** and **node-websocket-upgrade** if you are interested in some WebSocket basics.

 ## Preview

     var websocket = require('websocket-x');